mpaperno/WASimCommander/src/WASimClient/README.md

 This directory contains the implementation of a Client-side library for all aspects of communication with the WASimCommander Server component (`WASimModule`).

 It is designed to be integrated as either a static or dynamic library into other software.
-To encourage adaptation, it is dual licensed under the terms of the GPL or LGPL (see LICENSE.txt for details).
+To encourage adaptation, it is dual licensed under the terms of the GPL (dynamic or static linking) or LGPL (dynamic linking).

+See corresponding LICENSE.txt for licensing details.

 ### Building Note